 There are many best practices for managing and working on remote teams.
-It can be a challenge to connect with team members that are not in front of you everyday.
+It can be a challenge to connect with team members that are not in front of you every day.
 Understanding the basics of remote teams can help you move forward in this new environment!

 Understand the benefits of remote teams.

-Flexibility of team members
+The flexibility of team members

 Some employees have family members or children at home.
 They might consider remote work even though children may be at school or daycare during the day.
 Some of these activities require family members to be available during work hours.
 More people are realizing these benefits and seeking out jobs that offer such